Smard Homes | Custom Modular Homes, A-Frame & Container Homes in India

 The Difference Between Prefabricated Buildings and Pre-Engineered Buildings: Understanding Their Applications

-The construction industry has witnessed a paradigm shift with innovative building techniques, including Prefabricated Buildings (Prefab) and Pre-Engineered Buildings (PEB).
-While both methods emphasize efficiency, cost-effectiveness, and modern construction techniques, they differ significantly in their processes, design flexibility, and applications.
-Let’s explore these differences and their unique applications in detail
+The construction industry has undergone a major transformation with innovative techniques like Prefabricated Buildings (Prefab) and Pre-Engineered Buildings (PEB).
+While both methods focus on efficiency, cost savings, and modern construction, they differ in process, design flexibility, and purpose.
+Let’s break down these differences and explore their applications.

 What is a Prefabricated Building?